Today I cleaned my office deeply.

 Medicine, she is discovering, sometimes feels like pain.
 It sometimes feels like discomfort.
 Personal growth can be gritty.
 Discomfort wakes us up to ourselves.
 It shows us where we need to release control.

 Yet regardless of her (obvious) wisdom and humility, this woman, who will turn 35 on the same day that her oldest stepson turns 11, would like to admit something to you now:

 She LOVES her birthday with high expectations and giddy abandon and despite doing all this gritty personal growth work and claiming she’s down for sharing in a big way, that’s not so much true on her birthday.
 On her birthday she secretly wishes to be solely in charge of everything and showered with single focused attention.
-To share her birthday with her bright and beautiful stepson, who happens to be quite particular about his needs and likes, who is not innately a go-with-the-flow kind of kid, who is prone to melting down on special occasions when he feels overwhelmed by emotion or transition - it’s totally button pushing for this woman, (who is also prone to melting down on special occasions when she feels overwhelmed by emotion or transition, but has become good at stuffing meltdowns deep inside so they boil as resentment and despair, where as her stepson prefers a no-holds-barred-wail-at-the-top-of-his-lungs experience).
+To share her birthday with her bright and beautiful stepson, who sometimes melts down on special occasions when he feels overwhelmed by emotion or transition - it’s like a mirror for this woman, (who also melts down sometimes on special occasions when she feels overwhelmed by emotion or transition, but has become good at stuffing meltdowns deep inside so they boil as resentment and despair, where as her stepson leans toward a no-holds-barred-cry-it-out experience).